 -But chocolate itself dates back 4000 years ago, to the Pre-Olmec tribe in Mexico, in the year 1900 B.C.

 -Did you know that chocolate was not actually a dessert option but a staple part of a meal?

--In fact, cacao is naturally bitter, so these cultures made chocolate as a drink by fermenting, roasting and grinding the cacao beans into a paste, diluting it with water and adding spices such as chilies, vanilla and honey.
+-In fact, cacao is naturally bitter, so these cultures made chocolate as a drink by fermenting, roasting and grinding the cacao beans into a paste, diluting it with water and adding spices such as chilies, vanilla

 -Cacao beans were also used by the Aztecs and Mayans as currency.

 -This prestigious status of chocolate still stands today, just as it was considered the ‘food for the Gods’ in anthropological history.

 It may all seem a little confusing but here are the differences between, cacao, cocoa, and chocolate

 -Cacao, is the plant, which looks like a small evergreen tree, called species Theobroma cacao.
 It possesses dried seeds, called cacao beans or cocoa beans, before it is processed.

 -Cocoa, is the name after the cacao seeds has been roasted, aft removed and ground into a powder.

 -Cocoa butter, is the fat of the cacao seed itself.